 No separate receipts will be issued for the application money.
-However, DRD will acknowledge receipt of the application by stamping and returning to the applicant the acknowledgement slip at the bottom of each application form.
+However, DRD and/or branches receiving the duly completed application form will acknowledge receipt of the application by stamping and returning to the applicant the acknowledgement slip at the bottom of each application form.